callumdunn810/practical-project/README.md

 # Pipeline

 The pipeline for this project consists of a main Manager node with a worker node.
 A VM with Ansible and Jenkins on that connects to the manager and worker, along with the nginx vm. all this is detailed below in the diagram.

+Unfortunately I ran into an issue when attempting the pipline work which made it so I was unable to actually deploy the app as requested.

+Anytime I tried to do something with docker such as change the permissions or build the stack my ssh would instantly disconnect on vscode and the virtual machine would crash.
+I spent saturday and sunday attempting to fix this problem but I had no luck.

 [CI-Pipeline](https://i.imgur.com/FYITbiW.png)